Chapter 1: Iron Blood

 The woman’s mouth opened and then closed.
 “I don’t know their number,” she revealed, which didn’t surprise Isaiah because most people wouldn’t know that piece of information.

 At first, Isaiah thought that this woman was a bit gullible for talking to men like them.
-Of course, he wasn’t going to do anything.
-But one shouldn’t trust strangers.
+He wasn’t going to do anything to hurt her and he’d kill whoever tried… but one shouldn’t trust strangers so easily.
 Although, this woman clearly had no problem sharing information with them.
 Isaiah figured that she was just desperate to get help or she was as innocent as a dove.

-“Er- I was coming back from the Bacardi residence when my car’s tire just popped on me,” she told them.
+“I was coming back from the Bacardi residence when my car’s tire popped on me,” she told them.

 “The tow truck will be here soon,” said Zeiden.
 “It should take just a few minutes since there’s no traffic.”

-“The writer?” asked Zeiden suddenly.
+“The writer?”
+Zeiden asked suddenly.

-“Yup,” she smiled, “that’s the one.”
+“Yup,” she answered, “that’s the one.”

 Isaiah got in the car following Ashley.
 He closed the door trapping the cold outside the vehicle.
 Isaiah’s keen nose typically smelt the deep scent of cologne and the leather in their car.
-But right now, it had warmed up with the sweet scent of roses and there was a delicate hint of cinnamon sugar.
+But right now, it had warmed up with the sweet scent of roses and there was a delicate hint of cinnamon and sugar.

-“Iron Blood,” stated Ashley.
+“Iron Blood,” Ashley stated with interest.
 “You’re the alpha, right?”

-It wasn’t hard to tell that he was an alpha, since his aura most definitely told any wolf a mile away.
-However, even though he sat so close to the woman, he could barely smell her wolf.
-That was only possible if the wolf spirit was fully in tune with its human body, which was something Isaiah was never fully capable of harnessing.
+It wasn’t hard to tell that he was an alpha, since his aura definitely cautioned any wolf a mile away what he was.
+However, even though he sat so close to this woman, he could barely smell her wolf.
+That was only possible if the wolf spirit was fully in tune with its human counterpart, which was something Isaiah was never fully capable of harnessing.